thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/writing-motoko/query-functions.md

 :::danger

-The Internet Computer's semantics of composite queries ensures that state changes made by a composite query are isolated from other inter-canister calls, including recursive queries, to the same actor.
+The BigFile's semantics of composite queries ensures that state changes made by a composite query are isolated from other inter-canister calls, including recursive queries, to the same actor.

 In particular, a composite query call rolls back its state on function exit, but is also does not pass state changes to sub-query or sub-composite-query calls.
 Repeated calls, which include recursive calls, have different semantics from calls that accumulate state changes.